altheabata/hackourcampus2020/README.md

 No study group?
 Create one on Cornfield.

 # Features
-- Gated nav bar where full features are only available to logged in users
+- Gated pages where navbar with full features are only available to logged in users
 - Signup that only allows for @cornell.edu emails and sends a verification email
 - Login that only allows in verified users
 - Animated CSS ("flying (rather, falling) corn")